 When you book yourself in a Cocoon hotel, always expect some fun.
 The Cocoon Sendlinger Tor doesn’t disappoint, featuring a wickedly modern and quirky design aesthetic that catches your attention from the first second you walk in.

 The rooms are decked out with slightly space-age contemporary fittings and well-kept private bathrooms at prices surprisingly reasonable for Germany’s most expensive city.
-A cozy lobby bar and lounge is the perfect place to unwind and meet other travellers.
+A cozy lobby bar and lounge is the perfect place to unwind and meet other travelers.

 Although the property is located in Ludwigvorstadt, Altstadt is a pleasant 15- to 20-minute walk up Lindwurmstraße and Sendlinger Straße from Cocoon Sendlinger Tor.